-As Shetland receives European Geopark Status, Robina Barton takes a look at Shetland's incredible geology and the work undertaken by Geopark Shetland.
+As Shetland receives European Geopark Status, Robina Barton takes a look at Shetland's incredible geology and the work undertaken in Shetland UNESCO Global Geopark.

 From the highest sheer cliffs in Britain to the best "hands on" exposure of the Great Glen Fault, Shetland is packed with an incredibly varied geology spanning almost 3 billion years.
 Where else can you walk on an ancient ocean floor, explore an extinct volcano and stroll across shifting sands all in the space of a day?

 Shetland can boast all the main rock types found in the Scottish Highlands, except for the ancient sediments, which run down from Cape Wrath to Ullapool.
 The Scottish Highlands are globally famous for their geology, (it is no coincidence that the pioneers of modern geology came from Scotland), so for such a small area Shetland certainly has a lot to offer.

 In fact, Shetland displays the most amazing diversity of geology in an area its size anywhere.
 The astonishing variety of rocks tell an amazing tale, not just about Shetland, but how the world itself has formed and changed.
 Epic events like oceans opening and closing and the formation and erosion of mountains, are written into the geological record of these islands and you don't have to be an expert to see them.

 Shetland has been on an incredible geological journey, from close to the South Pole across the equator to its current position at the crossroads of the North Atlantic.
 Over hundreds of millions of years the climate and landscape have changed dramatically many times and echoes of these past environments have been literally set in stone.
 Who would have thought that this tiny windswept archipelago in the North Sea has played host to tropical seas, volcanoes, deserts, ice ages and ancient rivers?